June 25, 2016

 “Honest Sly” (9/21/96) – Sly sells Sam a bad used car while Lorena tries to help Mark get another girl’s attention by pretending to be into him.

-“Mop n’ Pop” (9/28/96) – When Jake’s dad has to take a job as the school’s janitor, Sly makes fun of him causing Jake to be embarrassed.
+“Mop n’ Pop” (9/28/96) – When Jake’s dad has to take a job as the school’s janitor, Sly’s teasing causes Jake to become embarrassed.

 Song: Anytime